peter88213/nvhelp-en/source/import_menu.rst

 Import menu
 ===========

-**Update the project from previously exported ODT documents**
+**Update the project from a previously exported ODF document**

 .. figure:: _images/import_menu02.png
    :alt: novelibre screenshot

-With the **Import** main menu entry, you can open a pop-up window with a list containing previously exported ODT documents that can be re-imported, thus updating the current project.
+With the **Import** main menu entry, you can open a pop-up window with a list containing previously exported ODF documents that can be re-imported, thus updating the current project.

 .. figure:: _images/import_menu01.png